18F/ReVAL/docs/customize.md

 2. In `settings.py`, set DATA_INGEST['MODEL'] to your new model subclass.

     DATA_INGEST = {
         'MODEL': 'budget_data_ingest.models.Upload',
     }

+### Metadata prefix

+You may want to distinguish metadata fields from row data when inserting data to its final destination.
+If so, use the `METADATA_PREFIX`
+setting:

+    DATA_INGEST = {
+        'METADATA_PREFIX': '_',
+    }

+`METADATA_PREFIX` will also be attached to `row_number` in the inserted data.

+This can help avoid field name collisions if uploaded files have fields with the same name as metadata fields.

 # Changing injection destination